 PETER SAGAL, HOST:

 Coming up, it's Lightning Fill In The Blank.
 But first, it's the game where you have to listen for the rhyme.
-If you'd like to play on air, call or leave a message at 1-888-WAIT-WAIT - that's 1-888-924-8924 - or click the contact us link on our website, waitwait.npr.org.
+If you'd like to play on air, call or leave a message at 1-888-WAIT-WAIT.
+That's 1-888-924-8924.
+Or click the contact-us link on our website, waitwait.npr.org.
 There, you can find out about attending our weekly live shows right here at the Chase Bank Auditorium in Chicago.
-And if you want more WAIT WAIT in your week, just check out the WAIT WAIT quiz for your smart speaker.
+And if you want more, WAIT, WAIT... in your week, check out the WAIT, WAIT... quiz for your smart speaker.
 It's out every Wednesday with me and Bill asking you questions all in the comfort of your home or wherever you have your smart speaker.
 It's just like this radio show, only now we can hear you.

-SAGAL: I guess that's true.
-Well, welcome to the show, Andy.
-Bill Kurtis is now going to read you three news-related limericks, with the last word or phrase missing from each.
-If you can fill in that last word or phrase correctly in two of the limericks, you'll be a winner.
-You ready to play?
+SAGAL: Well, welcome to the show, Lauren.
+Bill Kurtis is going to read you three news-related limericks with the last word or phrase missing from each.
+If you can fill in that last word or phrase correctly on just two of the limericks, you'll be a big winner - ready to play?

 (SOUNDBITE OF BELL)